marek12306/qmk_firmware/readme.md

 # Vial for Keychron wireless_playground

-This fork downstreams Vial code to wireless_playground branch of Keychron's QMK fork.
+This downstream fork backports Vial code to wireless_playground branch of Keychron's QMK fork.
 It currently only works with Keychron K3 Max keyboard (as it's one that I am using).

 > [!WARNING]